 FEASIBILITY STUDIES AND CAPEX

 Every project should begin with a feasibility study to evaluate potential terminal sites, storage arrangements, and logistics.
-The Owner’s input for equipment preferences is used as a basis for pricing and design focuses on safe ease of equipment access and serviceability for maintenance and operation.
+Client input for equipment preferences is used as a basis for pricing and design focuses on safe ease of equipment access and serviceability for maintenance and operation.
 The selection of conveying and transfer equipment and product storage design has significant impact on engineering and procurement cost and schedule.
 It is also important to select the optimum foundation design with the collaboration of a geotechnical consultant.
 Once the terminal site is selected and the product storage and material handling equipment defined, a formal design-build project delivery offer is developed.
 In the design-build approach, a total engineering, equipment supply, construction and facility commissioning package is offered with single point responsibility.

 Transfer Terminal 1